- Canary Islands

-The coast in the area of El Medano is much more windier compared to the south, but you do get some spectacular views and long natural beaches to walk and even practice water sports, such as kite surfing or surfing.
+The coast in the area of El Medano is much windier compared to the south, but you do get some spectacular views and long natural beaches to walk and even practice water sports, such as kite surfing or surfing.

 We know than many people don't like the black sand beaches that are specific to Tenerife, but there are a few beautiful ones, that should not be missed.

-This is probably the most beautiful and popular black sand beach in the south of Tenerife.
+Playa La Arena is probably the most beautiful and popular black sand beach in the south of Tenerife.

 Although swimming at this beach is considered dangerous (and it's often forbidden by the red flag put up by the lifeguards), the dark black sand, the palm trees and the view of La Gomera, all make this a wonderful place to spend the day.

-Puerto de la Cruz is the best place to stay in Tenerife if you don't want to be in they south and Playa Jardin is one of the many reasons why you should at least visit this place during your holiday.
+Puerto de la Cruz is the best place to stay in Tenerife if you don't want to be in the south and Playa Jardin is one of the many reasons why you should at least visit this place during your holiday.

-The layout of the beach was designed by Cesar Manrique and there are lots of elements that make this place so special: a waterfall, a bridge, flowers and palm trees.
+The layout of the beach was designed by Cesar Manrique and there are lots of elements that make this place so special: a waterfall, a bridge, flowers, and palm trees.

 This is one of Tenerife's best beaches, wild and remote and it's situated in the North, inside Anaga Rural Park.

-Playa de Benijo is super popular among photographers and it's one of those picture perfect places that you see in magazines.
+Playa de Benijo is super popular among photographers and it's one of those picture-perfect places that you see in magazines.
 The currents and waves are usually strong at this beach, so swimming is dangerous and not really recommended.